Slowpork/threes-solver/README.md

 your opponent loses.
 In a zero-sum game minimizing your maximum loss is the same as maximizing your minimum win.

-Minimax gets it name because the algorithm is structured as as series of alternating minimum and maximum calls over game states as you traverse the game tree downward.
+Minimax gets it name because the algorithm is structured as a series of alternating minimum and maximum calls over game states as you traverse the game tree downward.
 The intuition is this: to find the minimum loss for a given game state, first you need to find the maximum possible loss for each move and choose the minimum.